glouppe/info8006-introduction-to-ai/lecture1.md

 ???

-- The Turing test is an *aperational* definition of intelligence.
+- The Turing test is an *operational* definition of intelligence.

 ---